n64decomp/perfect_dark/docs/piracychecks.md

 **When Called:** When a guard hears you.

-**What It Checks:** Checksums `func00002078` to make sure it hasn't been modified.
+**What It Checks:** Checksums `__scHandleRetrace` to make sure it hasn't been modified.
 That function doesn't appear to have any piracy checks, however.

 **Payload:** Sets the Skedar King's body file number to zero, which causes the game to crash when loading Skedar Ruins or WAR.